-Selling, general and administrative expenses declined slightly to \$3.8 million for the three-month period ended June 30, 2024, as compared to \$4.1 million in the same period a year ago.
-Selling, general and administrative expenses decreased to \$7.7 million for the six-month period ended June 30, 2024, as compared to \$8.3 million in the same period a year ago.
-The decrease for the six-month period was primarily due to lower employee-related costs and professional fees.
-Selling, general and administrative expenses as a percentage of net sales for both the three- and six-month periods ended June 30, 2024 were modestly lower than the same periods a year ago.
+Selling, general and administrative expenses declined slightly to \$3.8 million were \$3.9 million for each of the three-month period periods ended June 30, 2024, as compared to \$4.1 million in the same period a year ago.
+September 30, 2024 and 2023.
+Selling, general and administrative expenses decreased to \$7.7 \$11.6 million for the six nine-month period ended June September 30, 2024, as compared to \$8.3 \$12.2 million in the same period a year ago.
+The decrease for the six-month nine-month period was primarily due to lower employee-related costs professional fees and professional fees, insurance expense.
+Selling, general and administrative expenses as a percentage of net sales for both the three- three-month period ended September 30, 2024 were roughly the same as the comparable period in the prior year and six-month periods ended June 30, 2024 were modestly lower for the nine-month period ended September 30, 2024 than the same periods period a year ago.